A universal bound in the dimensional Brunn-Minkowski inequality for log-concave measures: Preliminaries.

-where $d\mu(x)=e^{-V(x)}dx$.
+where $d\mu(x)=e^{-V(x)}dx$, and $\mu$ is a probability measure.
 Note that the integral on the right hand side makes sense in the almost everywhere sense.
 The function $e^{-V}$ is called log-concave when $V$ is convex.
 See Brascamp, Lieb \cite{BrLi}, or e.g. Bobkov, Ledoux \cite{BL1-BrLib}.

 Recall that a set $K$ is called convex if together with every pair of points it contains the interval connecting them, and recall that the characteristic function of a convex set is log-concave.
 As a consequence of (\ref{BrLi}), for any convex body $K$,